TrenchBoot/trenchboot-issues/.github/ISSUE_TEMPLATE/feature-request.md

 name: Feature request
 about: Suggest an idea for a new feature for this project
 title: ''
-labels: 'P: default, T: feature request'
+labels: 'P: default, T: feature request, W: todo'
 assignees: ''

 ---